 14. Mammoth Hot Springs - Lower Terrace Boardwalk

-Mammoth Hot Springs is a unique feature in the northern part of the park made up of travertine terraces.
+Mammoth Hot Springs is one of the most unique things to see in Yellowstone.
+This feature in the northern part of the park made up of travertine terraces.
 These features can vary between seasons, so you never know exactly what you’ll see.
 Acidic water carves through limestone and creates terraces of white, chalky minerals.
 The lower terrace area has a boardwalk with some steps throughout.
 One notable feature is the Liberty Cap, a 37 foot tall hot spring cone that stands on its own.

 15. Mammoth Hot Springs - Upper Terraces